 This course provides students with an introduction to visual concepts, basic image capture and camera functions with digital cameras.
 Software basics for photographic imaging and digital printing will be taught.
-Students must have a digital SLR camera that can be set to manual mode with a removable media card.

-Children's Art Art 488
+Art 488 Children's Art

 Students will explore the developmental stages of art in children at different levels.
 To aid in curriculum development, students will have opportunities to experiment with various art activities to develop skills needed for the effective teaching of art in the elementary school.
-Prerequisite: Art IOI or consent of instructor.
+Prerequisite: Art 101 or consent of instructor.